Breaching the blood-brain barrier to deliver precious payloads

-Category: Environment Hits: 2RNA-based drugs may change the standard of care for many diseases, making personalized medicine a reality.
+Category: Environment Hits: 9RNA-based drugs may change the standard of care for many diseases, making personalized medicine a reality.
 So far these cost-effective, easy-to-manufacture drugs haven't been very useful in treating brain tumors and other brain disease.
 But a team has shown that a combination of ultrasound and RNA-loaded nanoparticles can temporarily open the protective blood-brain barrier, allowing the delivery of potent medicine to brain tumors.

 Read more https://www.sciencedaily.com/releases/2021/05/210507121734.htm